wjohnsaunders/DuenderMods/EMS Panel/README.md

 No supports are necessary.
 There are some bridges, but they should print OK provided you have some part cooling enabled.

+The model is 288x249 so you will need a printer capable of 300mm.
+You can use the slicer to split it into 4 parts, then super glue it back together.
+There are “dog-bone” joiners available for EMS if gluing is not strong enough.

 The dimensions should give you 1mm gap in both directions, however filament shrinkage could cause more gap.
 So it's best to calibrate the shrinkage for your filament and set that in the slicer before printing.

 ## Installation

-The panel mounts in the bottom of the reactangle formed by the 4040 extrusions in the base of the Duender.
+The panel mounts in the bottom of the rectangle formed by the 4040 extrusions in the base of the Duender.
 Your electronics mounts to the base using the plugs and adapter mounts from the FT EMS repository.
 I suggest working out the electronics component placement while the EMS base is not installed, as it will